 Children Of Divorce and Their Experiences

-We can think we know what it would be like for our children to live through divorce, but it’s entirely different to actually listen to and/or read what children of divorce have experienced.
+problems of a young familyWe can think we know what it would be like for our children to live through divorce.
+But it’s entirely different to actually listen to and/or read what children of divorce have experienced.

-If you are considering getting a divorce we encourage you to read what some of these adults now have to say concerning their growing up years in a divorced home.
-You could find their testimonies to be quite enlightening and helpful in better understanding what your child could experience.
-May the eyes of your heart truly hear what God is saying to you.
+If you are considering getting a divorce we encourage you to read what some of these adults have to say concerning their growing up years in a divorced home.

 The following letter was written to Diane Sollee, the founder and Director of Smart Marriages from someone who has lived through such an experience.
 It’s something that we all should pay attention to:

 Fortunately my kids are very close to them.
-I wish more people would simply come out and acknowledge the harm to children when parents have a bitter divorce.
+I wish more people would come out and acknowledge the harm to children when parents have a bitter divorce.
 I am sure this is why I am so pro-marriage.

-We also of course discussed the hard issues they need to fix, but they left my office very pleased and hopeful.
+We also of course discussed the hard issues they need to fix.
+But they left my office very pleased and hopeful.

 If parents could put children first, divorce rates would go waaaaaaaaay down!